01WineCool/Strong-FastestDet/README.md

 # Strong-FastestDet

+cite:{Wu, M., Peng, J., Yu, X. et al. Edge-FastestDet: a real-time and ultra-lightweight model for detection.
+J Real-Time Image Proc 22, 154 (2025). https://doi.org/10.1007/s11554-025-01731-w}

-This paper was submitted to the Journal of Real-Time Image Processing.
+This paper was accepted by the Journal of Real-Time Image Processing.

 A: How to Train？
 1. Configure train: "train.txt" and val: "C:val.txt" under Strong-FastestDeT\configs\ Co.yaml